Super Lawyers

 So survivors will need to complete a “proof of claim” form.

-February 4, 2024: The Key School in Annapolis is facing four new lawsuits under Maryland’s Child Victims Act for alleged child sex abuse by faculty over 50 years ago.
+The Key School in Annapolis is facing four new lawsuits under Maryland’s Child Victims Act for alleged child sex abuse by faculty over 50 years ago.
 This raises the total to at least six lawsuits against the school.
+A six-month investigation into sexual abuse allegations at the Key School, carried out by Kramon & Graham (my first legal job was at that law firm), revealed a harrowing reality—no fewer than ten adults were found to have sexually abused 16 minors over the period from 1970 to 1990.

-January 21, 2024: There is still a battle to be fought over the Child Victims Act.
+The Child Victims Act is still being fought.
 The challenge on the table now is from the Roman Catholic Archdiocese of Washington.
-The archdiocese’s challenge, based on claims of vested rights and the distinction between a statute of limitations and a statute of repose, is flawed.
-The legislature’s authority to amend laws should be without question.
+The Archdiocese’s challenge, based on claims of vested rights and the distinction between a statute of limitations and a statute of repose, is flawed.
+The legislature’s authority to amend laws should be unquestioned.
 But it will be a battle we have to fight.

-January 10, 2024: The Cheltenham Youth Facility in Prince George’s County is a detention center managed by the Maryland Department of Juvenile Services will be a focus of many new Maryland sex abuse lawsuits.
+The Cheltenham Youth Facility in Prince George’s County is a detention center managed by the Maryland Department of Juvenile Services, will be a focus of many new Maryland sex abuse lawsuits.

-Despite Morlino’s settlement of the claim for an undisclosed sum, his dismissal after a nearly 40-year tenure has led to the church’s inability to find a replacement.
-The Archdiocese and Saint Vincent Archabbey have decided to conclude church services but ensures that the Benedictines will carry on its community outreach efforts.
-As the church’s doors close, parish members are directed to other local parishes for their spiritual needs.
+Despite Morlino’s settlement of the claim for an undisclosed sum, his dismissal after a nearly 40-year tenure has led to the Church’s inability to find a replacement.
+The Archdiocese and Saint Vincent Archabbey have decided to conclude church services but ensure that the Benedictines will carry on its community outreach efforts.
+As the Church’s doors close, parish members are directed to other local parishes for their spiritual needs.

 This closure coincides with the Maryland Catholic Church’s recent challenges, including facing numerous child sex abuse lawsuits brought on by a change in state law that eliminates the statute of limitations for such claims, a situation that prompted the Baltimore Archdiocese to file for bankruptcy in late September, influenced heavily by the legislative changes.

-October 18, 2023: Father Paschal Morlino, a Benedictine monk, has been suspended from ministry by the Catholic Archdiocese of Baltimore following revelations about a payment he made years ago to settle sexual harassment allegations.
-He was dismissed from his position as pastor of St. Benedict Church in Baltimore, a role he held for nearly 40 years after The Baltimore Banner informed the archdiocese about the settlement.
+Father Paschal Morlino, a Benedictine monk, has been suspended from ministry by the Catholic Archdiocese of Baltimore following revelations about a payment he made years ago to settle sexual harassment allegations.
+He was dismissed from his position as pastor of St. Benedict Church in Baltimore, a role he held for nearly 40 years after The Baltimore Banner informed the Archdiocese about the settlement.
 Morlino, 85, known for his community efforts in poor neighborhoods, has returned to Saint Vincent Archabbey in Pennsylvania following his suspension.
 The case, involving alleged harassment of a deceased adult man, remains under investigation.
-Morlino admitted to a $200,000 settlement but denied wrongdoing, while the church prepares to appoint a new administrator for St. Benedict Church.
+Morlino admitted to a $200,000 settlement but denied wrongdoing while the Church prepares to appoint a new administrator for St. Benedict Church.

 In the past, the Archdiocese of Baltimore has taken steps you would not expect from a church to protect its assets in case of legal challenges.
 They have transferred ownership of parish properties to legal entities controlled by high-ranking clergy members.
 These entities were to protect the Church from creditors in the event of bankruptcy or other legal challenges.